Adarsh-Model-Trains/IrSensor-Railroad-Corssing-Lib/README.md

 ![img](/images/connection.JPG)
 ```
 +5v and gnd from arduino to the breadboard +ve and -ve common lines
-then supply the smae from breadboard of block 2 and block 3 till block N breadboard common +ve and -ve lines
+then supply the smae from breadboard of crossing 2 and crossing 3 till crossing N breadboard common +ve and -ve lines

 pin 13 to the out pin of Sensor start of the crossing1
 pin 12 to the out pin of Sensor end of the crossing1